CharlotteCross1998/blocktogether/README.md

 See more details at https://blocktogether.org.

+# This fork
+This fork is simply to increase the block limit from 250k to 2147483647.
+It's untested but it should work.

 # Developer Setup Instructions

 First, create an app on Twitter for your local version of blocktogether: